gpadolina/DeepLearning-notes/DeepLearning/Fundamentals of Machine Learning.md

 which the network will start memorizing if no noise is present.

 In Keras, you can introduce dropout in a network via the *Dropout* layer, which is applied to the output of the layer right before it.

+To recap, these are the most common ways to prevent overfitting in neural networks:
+* Get more training data.
+* Reduce the capacity of the network.
+* Add weight regularization.
+* Add dropout.